pyrob2142/FastingWidget/README.md

 * Birthday: Set your date of birth to further increase the accuracy of your calorie estimate (Default: 30)
 * BMR calculation based on: Select from a variety of formulas (details below) for estimating your real-time calorie burn.
 * Body fat (%): Required by the Katch-McArdle formula (Default: 23%)
-* Reset streak below (% of completion): Count your fast as failed and reset your streak if your fast doesn't reach a certain threshold of completion (Default: 50%)
+* Reset streak below (% of completion): Count your fast as failed and reset your streak, if your fast does not reach a certain threshold of completion (Default: 50%)
-* Increase streak above(% of completion): Count your fast as successful and increase your streak if you reached at least this threshold of completion (Default: 75%)
+* Increase streak above(% of completion): Count your fast as successful and increase your streak, if you reached at least this threshold of completion (Default: 75%)
 * Overwrite Streak: Allows you to overwrite the streak in case the settings get reset.
 Don't cheat!

 ## Real-time Calories Estimation
-The widget uses a combination of your BMR (basal metabolic rate) and activity level to calculate your daily calories.
+The widget uses a combination of your BMR (basal metabolic rate) and activity level to estimate your daily calorie burn.
 These are then divided by 86400 to get your calories per second, which lets us estimate how many calories you should have burned at any point of your fast.
+Do note that while these equations are backed by statistics their accuracy is limited.
+For more information please see: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3572798/

 The formulas available for BMR calculation are:
 * Mifflin-St Jeor Equation: